robertorcosta/azure-docs.pt-br/articles/synapse-analytics/spark/apache-spark-azure-portal-add-libraries.md

     ![Adicionar bibliotecas Python no Synapse](./media/apache-spark-azure-portal-add-libraries/apache-spark-azure-portal-update.png)

 #### <a name="install-packages-from-the-azure-portal"></a>Instalar pacotes do portal do Azure
-Para instalar uma biblioteca em um pool do Spark (versão prévia) diretamente do portal do Azure:
+Para instalar uma biblioteca em um pool do Spark diretamente do portal do Azure:

  1. Navegue até o espaço de trabalho do Azure Synapse Analytics no portal do Azure.